 What you’ll need: aluminum cans (10), scissors, paper hole-punch, sport-weight yarn, size “H” crochet hook, sturdy fabric (such as denim), sewing machine

 7. This Little Light of Mine

 Tea light candles create a cozy ambiance for any occasion, from dinner parties to cuddling up with your favorite novel.
 Add a special touch to your lighting with a lantern and tea light holder made from aluminum cans.
 While the holder’s design looks complicated, it’s a simple project — it just requires a steady hand and a couple of craft tools.
 Check out DIY Everywhere for step-by-step guidance and a how-to video.
 The design calls for slicing the cans with sharpened blades, so it’s a good idea to wear protective gloves.

 What you’ll need: aluminum cans, can opener, pumice stone/sand paper, exacto knife, wire (30 cm.), wire cutters, votive candle

 8. Get Organized

-What You’ll Need: Aluminum can, can opener, hammer, weighted material (such as a magnet)
+What you’ll need: aluminum can, can opener, hammer, weighted material (such as a magnet)

-Raquel Fagan contributed to this article.
+Raquel Fagan and Taylor Ratcliffe contributed to this article.